nader-eloshaiker/Cocos2DObjcVsUIKit/README.md

 # Cocos2D-Objc vs UIKit #

-Demo rendering UIViews and CCNodes along with UILabels and CCLabelBMFont.
+Demo for [Odecee](http://odecee.com.au) Mobile:Sync, rendering UIView and CCNode along with UILabel and CCLabelTTF.

 ### What is this repository for? ###